 When you’ve been out and about looking for furniture, you might have been tempted to have a look in antique shops.
 Yes, vintage furniture is beautiful but it’s usually big and chunky and big and chunky isn’t a good idea for small living rooms.

 You don’t have to deck your living room totally in white Ikea flat-pack furniture but keep your furniture as sleek as you can.
 For example, armchairs take up huge amounts of room so give armchairs a swerve in favour of stools and if you can get cube stools that fit under your coffee table, that’s another win for the war on space.
+U shaped sofas are a great way to maximise space in smaller rooms.

 Multi-functional furniture is perfect, so have a look at sofas that turn into sofa-beds, along with ottomans and coffee tables with storage space within them.